ljtechdotca/discord-bot/readme.md

 # Discord Bot

-This is the discord bot used for ljtechdotca.
-Join the community here: https://discord.gg/F6nDGk5HKU
+This is the bot used for the ljtechdotca community on Discord.
+Join us: https://discord.gg/F6nDGk5HKU

-## Tech Stack

-- Node.js
-- JavaScript